mathurinm/mathurinm.github.io/_posts/2024-07-25-cnrs_inria_advice.md

 - introduction to research field through selected past works (preferably 2)
 - research project
 - for CNRS, 1 slide integration details (1 min)
-- finish with 1 slide of recap that you leave displayed after the presentation, summarizing who you are
+- finish with 1 slide of recap that you leave displayed after the presentation, summarizing who you are (with a catchy, easy to remember project name that summarizes everything)

 **The research project is the critical part of the presentation and should take around two-thirds of the presentation.**
 On the contrary, presentation of your career and past works basically only serves to justify why you are the ideal person to carry on this research project.